 - Find a travel group and go to new places with strangers.
 You’ll all be in discovery mode.

-– If you’re single, you can reconnect with old friends, meet new ones for coffee, golf or whatever floats your boat.
+- If you’re single, reconnect with old friends, meet new ones for coffee, golf or whatever floats your boat.
 Sign up for a dating site like Meet Mindful to explore a new romantic connection.